CodePath-ios-group7-project/CodePath-ios-project/README.md

     * Allow user to log in with valid username and password
 * Home Screen
     * User can see what product is being sold, post listed by creation time.
+* Item Detail Screen
+    * User can see the product's detail.(price, location, title, picture, discrition...)
 * Search Screen
     * Allow user to search their product (Ebay Search screen example)
+* Search Result Screen
+    * Allow user to check their search result.
 * Create Post Screen
     * Allow user to post their product
 * Message Screen
     * User can check the recent chat history.
+* Individual Message Screen
-    * User can send message to communicate with the product owner (example when we book in Airbnb)
+    * User can send message to communicate with a product owner (example when we book in Airbnb)
 * Profile Screen
     * User can modify their personal information, wishling and posts history in the screen
 * Settings Screen